timmichels/opi/CONTRIBUTING.md

 # Contributing

-Diamond Bluff uses GitHub to manage reviews of pull requests.
+OPI uses GitHub to manage reviews of pull requests.

 * If you are a new contributor see: [Steps to Contribute](#steps-to-contribute)